satyajeet101/system-design/src/main/java/designPrinciple/PRINCIPLE.md

 ```
 - Problem:
   - Ostrich is a Bird, but it breaks expectations: if client code calls fly(), it crashes.
+  - Subclass violates the contract of the parent class.
 - Solution:
 ```java
 interface Bird {